 Click here to view a complete list of eligibility criteria.

 Qualified buyers are required to complete free homebuyer education.
 OHFA's streamlined education program allows you to complete a course offered by any U.S. Department of Housing and Urban Development (HUD)-approved counseling agency in Ohio.
 Please note, OHFA homebuyer education is not completed until after homebuyer has submitted their loan application with their loan officer.
+Homebuyer Education is not required for borrowers who are only registered for our MTC Basic program.

 OHFA works with lenders, credit unions and mortgage companies across the state.
 Find an OHFA-approved lender in your area, along with tips to help you with the application process, or call us toll-free at 888.362.6432.